Internet-Draft Mission Authority Server August 2026

 • Related Information: none

-IANA is requested to create the "Mission Authority Server Metadata" registry, with a registration policy of Specification Required [RFC8126].
+IANA is requested to create the "Mission Authority Server Metadata" registry.
+The registration policy is Specification Required [RFC8126].
+A Designated Expert reviews a submission for: a Member Name following the metadata naming conventions of Section 9 and not already registered; a definition precise enough that a client can consume the member from its specification alone; and no overlap with an existing member's semantics (a refinement belongs in the defining specification, not a parallel member).
+Registration does not require IETF review or a Standards Track document.
 Each entry has: Member Name, Change Controller, and Reference.
-The registry is seeded with the members of Section 8; for each, Change Controller IETF and Reference this document:
+The registry is seeded with the members of Section 9; for each, Change Controller IETF and Reference this document:

 • issuer